 Clarity’s 2021 “Paws for a Hike” Fundraiser

 We all need to pause for a hike sometimes in our fast-paced lives.
 On June 25, 2021, I will do just that and attempt a thru-hike of the John Muir Tail, encompassing 211 miles.
-Each mile will earn 10 cents, 50 cents, $1, or $3 from each person who chooses to pledge.
+Each mile is will earn money from each person who chooses to pledge.
+Currently every mile I walk is worth more than $50!
 The funds will be split between two local animal rescue nonprofit organizations, Athenspets and the Athens Area Humane Society.
 The past year has been extremely difficult for these two organizations due to decreased revenue and volunteer efforts resulting from COVID, and someone’s got to be a voice for these little guys!

 Animal rescue has been part of my core since I was a kid who would always choose stuffed animals over dolls as my playthings.
 In the last 20 years, I have worked in a volunteer capacity to lower the animal euthanasia rate in Athens, and we’ve made massive positive progress!
 In the year 2000, the euthanasia rate in the Athens community was near a heartbreaking 70%.
 The internet was a relatively new household innovation, so seeing a need to promote the animals at the shelter hoping for a home, I created and helped maintain www.Athenspets.net, and immediately, we started showing promising results.
 Year after year, the live release rate increased, and more and more animals found loving homes.
 We grew our volunteer base to help in the effort, and in 2015, Athenspets became a 501(c)(3) charitable organization.
 In 2020, less than 5% of animals at the municipal shelter were euthanized.
 We have come so far and are working tirelessly to maintain that momentum!